 Found in Europe, Asia, and North Africa, stinging nettle is the origin of nettle tea and has the scientific name Urtica dioica.
 The nettle plant is an anti-asthmatic, antifungal, antibacterial, and astringent, a depurative, a diuretic, a galactagogue, a homeostatic, a hypoglycemic, a blood purifier, and a stimulating tonic.

-What makes this beverage particularly interesting is that five of the six main varieties of this plant are covered in small spines and trichomes, which effectively deliver histamines and other irritants into the skin when they come in contact with humans and other animals.
-This defensive mechanism is intended to prevent people from eating or picking plants.
-If you soak stinging nettles in water, the chemicals that cause those painful stings is neutralized, making the plant harmless.
+What makes this beverage particularly interesting is that five of the six main varieties of this plant are covered with small spines and trichomes, which effectively deliver histamines and other irritants into the skin when they come in contact with humans and other animals.
+This defensive mechanism prevents people from eating or picking plants.
+If you soak stinging nettles in water, the chemicals causing painful stings are neutralized, making the plant harmless.

 Health Benefits of Nettle Tea